digitalbricklayer/techteapotcom/content/posts/opennms-coming-soon-to-windows.md

 After <a href="http://www.racoonfink.com/archives/000737.html">a week of prototyping</a>, the development team now has a prototype running on Windows.
 Expect to see a full release on Windows in the near future.

 Just goes to show, if you choose your development tools carefully you get a whole load of stuff (nearly) for free.
-IF the 250,000 lines of Java code had been in any other language I think it would have taken a lot longer than a week. ;)
+IF the 250,000 lines of Java code had been in any other language I think it would have taken a lot longer than a week. :wink:

 Expect to see the Windows port released in the 1.3.8 release.